 Skidmore College is Chartered

-The Skidmore Campus In the early 1930s, Skidmore College was spread among approximately twenty buildings in downtown Saratoga Springs.
+In the early 1930s, Skidmore College was spread among approximately 20 buildings in downtown Saratoga Springs.
 One was Griffith Hall, pictured above.
-Griffith housed the science department's offices, classrooms, and labratories.
+Griffith housed the science department's offices, classrooms and labratories.
 The building, located on Union Avenue, is now a part of the Empire State College campus.